 One of the most important characteristics of an entrepreneur is the ability to market and network.
 Often this is a personality trait—some people are just naturally outgoing, with the ability to talk to anyone.
 But if you're more of an introvert, don't worry.
 This is a skill that can be learned.

 The first thing you need to market effectively is to have an elevator pitch.
 This is a short speech about your product and why it's exciting.
 Think about what you would say if you were in an elevator with a potential investor.
 What would you want him or her to know in the 45 seconds or so that it would take to get to your floor?

 Once you have your elevator pitch, use it.
 Everywhere.
 On everyone you meet.
 Tell your friends, your neighbors and the person who cuts your hair.
 You never know who knows somebody who might be a perfect customer, supplier or partner for you.
-Don't be afraid to directly call or email people who can help you.
+Don't be afraid to directly call people who can help you, or seek

 6. They're money managers.

 Being able to manage money is an important characteristic of an entrepreneur.
 Having a